CosmWasm/cw-plus/README.md

     $ github_changelog_generator -u CosmWasm -p cw-plus --base CHANGELOG.md

 If you hit GitHub's 50 requests/hour limit, please follow [this](https://github.com/github-changelog-generator/github-changelog-generator#github-token) guide to create a token key which you can pass using `--token` flag.

+There's also a convenience `scripts/update_changelog.sh`, which can take a --since-tag parameter (to avoid processing the entire history).
+It can also auto-detect the latest version tag for you, with --latest-tag.

 ## Licenses